richpineapple/VersionControl/myapp/repos/README.txt

-in this folder: repos
+#this readme is in the folder of repos

-it will contains the repositories the user created
+this folder will contain the projects the user created